 Participants learned, through trial-and-error, the names for four different categories of sounds.
 On each trial participants listened to one of the 16 environmental sounds used as seeds and then read a novel word--a transcription of one of the imitations.
 Participants responded by pressing a green button if the label was the correct label and a red button otherwise.
 The experiment was divided into blocks so that participants had repeated exposure to each sound and the labels multiple times within a block.
 At the transition to a new block, participants received four new sounds that they had not heard before, and had to associate these sounds with the same novel labels from the previous blocks.

 To determine which transcriptions to test in the experiment, we first selected only those transcriptions which had above chance matching performance when matching back to the original seeds.
 Then we excluded transcriptions that had less than 2 unique characters, and transcriptions that were over 10 characters long.
-From this set of eligible transcriptions, we sampled from both first and last generation imitations to reach a final set that was controlled for in terms of overall matching accuracy.
+From this set of eligible transcriptions, we sampled from both first and last generation imitations to reach a final set that controlled for overall matching accuracy.

 Results